post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

          ANSI: ANS X9.62-2005
 --- abstract

-This draft defines a hybrid key agreement for TLS 1.3 that combines a post-quantum KEM with elliptic curve Diffie-Hellman (ECDHE).
+This draft defines X25519MLKEM768 and SecP256r1MLKEM768 two hybrid key agreements for TLS 1.3 that combines a post-quantum KEM with elliptic curve Diffie-Hellman (ECDHE).

 --- middle